OpenStack Keypair: How to Create One to Enhance Your VM Security

 - Click "Open" to connect to the instance.

-Still, for users who prefer to use the OpenStack Dashboard instead, it’s convenient to be able to create and add a key pair directly through Horizon.
+Still, for users who prefer to use the OpenStack Dashboard instead, it's convenient to be able to create and add a key pair directly through Horizonand its robust API.
+In OpenStack, change key pair operations can also be done.